The BEST Report Writing Software is...

 All is not lost though, there are a lot of ways to reduce the workload.
 I’ve had a look at a few and I’m going to review them for you here now!

-The first is Twinkl’s new Report Writer (www.twinkl.com)
+To kick off, I tried Twinkl’s new Report Writer (www.twinkl.com)

 This is an update of a spreadsheet version that didn’t work with Google Sheets, so pretty handy!
 It’s included if you have a subscription to Twinkl (at any level, or so they tell me), which costs from £53.88 annually.
 However, for that you do get a pretty comprehensive tool.
 There’s also the option to pay monthly (£5.49), which might be worth it for the report writer.